limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 ### Header

-This page appeared to contain the headers of the admin portal.
-The admin's full name was also hardcoded at the dropdown menu - **Noman Riffat.**
+This page appears to contain the headers of the admin portal and it shows the admin's full name at the dropdown menu - **Noman Riffat.**

 ![header.php](/assets/images/posts/g0rmint-walkthrough/g0rmint-9.png)

-Looking at the HTML source code of this page, one of the CSS proved interesting - `style.css`.
+Looking at the HTML source code of this page, one of the CSS proves interesting — `style.css`.

 ```
 /*